 The 26th Annual Wallace Art Awards exhibition

 The 26th Annual Wallace Art Awards exhibition is about to open in Te Whanganui-a-Tara Wellington.
 It has a selection of 50 of the awards’ finalists and winners.
 This includes ‘I Am Here’, the video that I made with the amazing composer Charlie Ha.
-It is part of the The New Zealand Festival which is a highlight of the arts calendar.

 Some of my personal favourites of this really diverse collection of works are; ‘Haar’ by Jack Trolove, ‘Know Your Meat’ by Teresa HR Lane, and ‘Harmonic People’ by Andy Leleisi’uao, who won the Paramount award.